nuwave/lighthouse/docs/6/api-reference/directives.md

 Adds a scope to the query builder.

 The scope method will receive the client-given value of the argument as the second parameter.
+This also works with custom query builders, it simply calls its methods with the argument value.
 """
 directive @scope(
     """
-  The name of the scope.
+    The name of the scope or method on the custom query builder.
-  Defaults to the name of the argument.
+    Defaults to the name of the argument or input field.
     """
     name: String
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```